SuperOfficeDocs/crmscript/docs/api-reference/classes/NSContactEntity/GetCustomFields.md

 # Map GetCustomFields()

-Get the user-defined + extra fields on a NSContactEntity as a map.
+Get the user-defined + extra fields on an NSContactEntity as a map.

 **Returns:** Map